joffb/cygnals/README.md

 Your makefile should be updated to add `-lcygnals` to the list of libraries on the line starting with `LIBS := `

-The `build/wswan/medium/libcygnals.a` file should be placed in `/opt/wonderful/target/wswan/medium/lib/` and the `cygnals.h` should be in your project include directory.
+The `build/wswan/medium/libcygnals.a` file should be placed in `/opt/wonderful/target/wswan/medium/lib/` and the `cygnals.h` should be placed in `/opt/wonderful/target/wswan/medium/include` or your project's include directory.

 ### Converting